-Repeat steps (4) through (7) to wrap the blue loose end around the yellow loop, feed through the hole and pull tight to complete the second stage.
+With the loose end fed all the way through to the right, pull tight to complete the second stage.

 Two Stage Knot Concept

 The theory behind this knot is that the two loops are each created and secured in separate, distinct stages.
 This means that it also needs to be untied in two stages, making it slightly more secure.
 In the event that the ends are accidentally pulled, it's likely that only the latter of the two stages will come undone, leaving the knot half tied.

 There's a different way to complete each “stage”: Instead of making the right (blue) end into a loop, leave it as a loose end.
 Then wrap the left (yellow) end around it and pull a loop through the hole, similar to the wrap-around + feed-through of a Standard Shoelace Knot.

-- Method A for the first stage and Method B for the second stage.
+- Method 1 for the 1st stage and method 2 for the 2nd stage;

-- Method B for the first stage and Method A for the second stage.
+- Method 2 for the 1st stage and method 1 for the 2nd stage;